artemis-analytics/artemis/docs/cdr.md

 Data-as-a-service oriented enterpise data solutions are not generally focused on ensuring the measurement of data quality.
 As well, the statistical tools required for data quality meaurements need to be developed to address data quality issues in administrative data.

-**TODO**

-* List of possible data quality indicators or measures
-* What is currently used for admin data
-* What are the critical dimensions
-* What are the accepted tools for data quality, e.g. histograms, correlations, etc.

-Artemis relies on a histogram-based data quality framework, providing tools for user-defined histograms, automated profiling of dataset distributions, and storage of histograms.
+Artemis primary statistical analysis tool for data quality is the histogram.

 Histograms are the bread-and-butter of statistical data analysis and data visualization, and a key tool for quality control.
 They serve as an ideal statistical tool for describing data, and can be used to summarize large datasets by retaining both the frequencies as well as the errors.

-The histogram is an accurate representation of a distribution of numerical data (or dictionary encoded categorical data), and it represents graphically the relationship between a probability density function *f(x)* and a set of *n* observations pf *x, x1, x2, ... xn*
+The histogram is an accurate representation of a distribution of numerical data (or dictionary encoded categorical data), and it represents graphically the relationship between a probability density function *f(x)* and a set of *n* observations pf *x, x1, x2, ... xn*.

-Automated data profiling can be a powerful tool for data quality, data discovery, and fit-for-use assessment.
-However, unless the distributions are well-understood, such as the resolution on the measurement and expected limits on the distribution, quickly profiling data can be challening.
-For distributed processing of data, unless the histogram definition (bin width, number of bins and limits) is fixed, the histograms for each datum cannot be merged.
-In addition, the number of processing stages needs to be minimized while still gathering relevant information on the entire dataset.

-Statistical approaches, such as the Friedman-Diaconis rule for determining optimal bin width of histograms can be used as part of the initial data quality and profiling of new datasets.

-<math>\text{Bin width}=2\, { \text{IQR}(x) \ over{ \sqrt[3]{n} } }</math>

-where the IQR is the interquartile range.
-For automated profiling, sufficient information needs to be gathered from an initial pass over the data in order to calculate the bin width.
-As well, if the data is processed in a distributed manner, the differences in the interquartile range from different data partitions would need to be reconciled.

-**TODO**
-Description of a method for automated profiling
+Artemis retains distributions related to the processing and overall cost of the processing for centralized monitoring services:

+* Timing distributions for each processing stage
+* Timing distributions for each algorithm in the BPM
-* Profiling and automation
+* Payload sizes, including datums and chunks
-    * Cost metrics
-    * Auto profiling data
-    * Auto scanning of histograms, multi-pass in-memory processing
-* Data Quality
+* Memory consumption
-    * Histogram-based data quality framework
+* Total batches processed, number of records per batch

+Automated the profiling of the distributions of the data is forseen as well.
+Further discussion on automated profiling is included in the appendix.

 ### Services, algorithms and tools <a name="services"></a>